 Half-day sightseeing tour of World Peace Pagoda

 The Peace Pagoda is a Buddhist stupa constructed focusing on World peace for people of all races and creeds.
 Most of this structure was erected under Nichidatsu Fujii’s guidance (1885–1985), a Buddhist monk from Japan and the Nipponzan-Myōhōji Buddhist Order’s Founder.
 Meeting Mahatma Gandhi in 1931 hugely influenced him.
-Fuji decided to dedicate his life to promoting non-violence.
-He began building Peace Pagodas as shrines to World peace in 1947.
+As a result, Fuji decided to dedicate his life to promoting non-violence.
+Thus, he began building Peace Pagodas as shrines to World peace in 1947.

 Hike down to Lakeside (04 K.M. / 1.5 hrs. walk)